 Based on data collected by BenchPrep, when our learners complete around 40 assessment items, their engagement and performance levels begin increasing at a faster rate.
 Gamification thus leads to faster gains and greater mastery of the material.

-So, what does gamification actually look like in context of a learning platform?
-With the following six games, you could engage learners in active learning, encouraging them to work harder and retain more material.
+So, what does gamification actually look like in the context of a learning platform?
+With the following six games, you can engage learners in active learning.
+This encourages them to learn more and retain more material.

 1. Card Picker